 Seen from Winchester’s surrounding hills, the Cathedral remains the city’s most prominent landmark.
 Winchester Cathedral is one of the largest cathedrals in the UK, with the longest nave and greatest overall length of any Gothic cathedral in Europe.
-It is also an outstanding example of each of the main phases of English church architecture from the 11th until the early 16th century, when much of the current building was completed.

 The Cathedral is famous for its beautiful chantry chapels, where daily masses were said for the bishops who built them.
 A total of seven, all in different styles, were added between the 14th and 16th centuries.
 This is more than any other English cathedral, reflecting Winchester’s great power, wealth and royal connections.

 The Venerable Chapel in the South Transept has a superb 14th-century entrance screen, once highly coloured and rich with statuary, and a beautiful honey-coloured altar in Jerusalem limestone installed in 2011.

 In the early 1200s, Bishop Godfrey de Lucy created a new retrochoir at the east end where pilgrims could congregate close to the shrine of the miracle-working St Swithun.

 In the early 1300s, Bishop Henry Woodcock created a new presbytery (where the altar stands at the heart of the building) to replace the original Norman Romanesque apse.
 The presbytery’s two great arches are supported on a magnificent feretory screen, one of the Cathedral’s gems and a masterpiece of the decorated style.